Maths at Hetton Lyons

 At Hetton Lyons Primary School we have high expectations for every child.
 Teaching for mastery in Maths is essentially the expectation that all pupils will gain a deep understanding of the maths they are learning.
 From Reception onwards, children are taught to use a range of resources and pictorial representations to support their understanding of concepts and methods.

-As part of the mastery approach, we follow the Inspire Maths programme in Years 1 to 5 and White Rose Hub materials in Y6.
+As part of the mastery approach, we follow White Rose Maths from EYFS to Y6.

 One easy way you can support your child’s maths learning is to get them to help with the maths you do in everyday tasks.